microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-02.md

 In this challenge you need to complete the following management tasks:
 - Create an empty database called “tpcc” on the eShopOnWeb SQL Server
     >**Note** Use SQL Auth with the username being "sqladmin" and password being whatever you used during deployment in Challenge 0.
-- On the SQL Server VM, complete the Datadog install and configure database monitoring
+    - **HINT:** You can use SQL Management Studio on either the SQL Server VM or the Visual Studio VM to create the database.
-    - Configure Datadog agent's API key
+- On the SQL Server VM:
     - Update the sample SQL Server check in order to connect to the DB
     - Run the Datadog agent's `status` subcommand and look for `sqlserver` in the Checks section
     - Find `sqlserver.queries.count` in Metrics Explorer